Respirology journal covers

 • Develop the overall plan for the Congress

-• Develop pre-meeting educational programs and workshops
+• Develop pre-meeting educational programmes and workshops

-• Liaise with other participating Societies
+• Liaise with other participating societies

 • Select abstracts for presentation